-Each of the regions is populated by a set of work tasks,called a task set, that are adapted to the characteristics of the project to be undertaken.
-For small projects,the number of work tasks and their formality is low.
-For larger, more critical projects, each task region contains more work tasks that are defined to achieve a higher level of formality.
-In all cases,the umbrella activities e.g – software configuration management and software quality assurance are applied.
+Each of the regions is populated by a set of work tasks, called a function set, that is adapted to the characteristics of the project to be undertaken.
+For small projects, the number of work tasks and their formality is low.
+For larger, more critical projects, each job region contains more work tasks that are defined to achieve a higher level of formality.
+In all cases, the umbrella activities, e.g., – software configuration management and software quality assurance are applied.

 Advantages of the Spiral Model

-The spiral model is a realistic approach to the development of large-scale systems and software.
-Check out some of the advantages of spiral model :
+A spiral model is a realistic approach to the development of large-scale systems and software.
+Check out some of the advantages of spiral model:

 1. Estimates (i.e. budget, schedule, etc.) become more realistic as work progresses because more critical issues are discovered earlier.

 2. It is more able to cope with the changes that software development entails.

 3. Software engineers can get their hands in and start working on a project earlier.

 Disadvantages of Spiral Model

 With advantages, there are also some disadvantages of spiral model.
 Here are some of its disadvantages:

 1. Highly customized limiting re-usability.